Cool Carpentry Project: Grow Light Bookshelf

 I love multipurpose objects with a passion.
 They appeal to my aesthetic sense and also to my desire to live a low-impact life: why have three things when I could have one thing that does all three?
 Plus, they're critical for people living in small houses and working with limited space.
 That means that I'm always interested in the latest innovative small designs created by people thinking along the same lines I am, which explains why I am in love with this indoor grow light plant stand (and bookshelf!) at Mother Nature News.

 Does that name sound like a mouthful?
 Well, I don't blame you.
 Here are the features this amazing piece of multipurpose furniture offers:

-2. It's a plant stand, as, uh, you probably guessed.
-If you're running out of places to put house plants and you're eying every available flat surface, well, here's another one.
+2. Plant stand.
+It's a plant stand, as, uh, you probably guessed.
+If you're running out of places to put house plants and you're eyeing every available flat surface in your home, well, here's another one.

 Sold on this amazing piece of furniture yet?
 Good.

 What You Need for this Project

 This very basic design has you putting together a simple bookshelf with valances to hide the ugly sides of the grow lights from view.
 All you really need, as designer Cheryl Long explains, is a hammer and a hacksaw, but it helps to have a power saw for cleaner cuts, and a drill for screws (which hold up better than nails in the long term).
 The ease of construction makes this project great for those of us who aren't master carpenters, but do really like the idea.

 Basically, her design is a modified bookshelf, with mounts for grow lights tucked behind the valances.
 But we think we can improve on the idea.